W Idioms

 within reason

-Within reason, you should be able to take as much time off from work as you want in order to go to school.
+Within reason, you should be able to take some time off from work when your mother is sick.

 without batting an eye